 - dissemination of findings

-We are undertaking a study of firefighters from the London Fire Brigade to look at the medium and long term risks associated with firefighting, with a particular emphasis on cardiorespiratory health and cancer.
+We are undertaking a cohort study of firefighters from the London Fire Brigade to look at the medium and long term risks associated with firefighting, with a particular emphasis on cardiorespiratory health and cancer.
 The cohort includes both firefighters who did, and did not attend the Grenfell Tower fire in 2017.
 Recruitment began in late 2019 and should finish in 2023.